PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  IPv4/IPv6 Addresses, with optional port numbers, separated by commas or whitespace
 -  Default: ``0.0.0.0, ::``

 Local IP addresses to which we bind.
-It is highly advised to bind to specific interfaces and not use the default 'bind to any'.
-This causes big problems if you have multiple IP addresses.
-Unix does not provide a way of figuring out what IP address a packet was sent to when binding to any.

 Each address specified can include a port number; if no port is included then the :ref:`setting-local-port` port will be used for that address.
-If a port number is specified, it must be separated from the address with a ':';
-for an IPv6 address the address must be enclosed in square brackets.
+If a port number is specified, it must be separated from the address with a ':'; for an IPv6 address the address must be enclosed in square brackets.

 Examples:

-``local-address=127.0.0.1 ::1``
-``local-address=0.0.0.0:5353``
-``local-address=[::]:8053``
-``local-address=127.0.0.1:53, [::1]:5353``
+  local-address=127.0.0.1 ::1
+  local-address=0.0.0.0:5353
+  local-address=[::]:8053
+  local-address=127.0.0.1:53, [::1]:5353

 .. _setting-local-port: